acidanthera/WhateverGreen/README.md

 - `-igfxnohdmi` to disable DP to HDMI conversion patches for digital sound.
 - `-cdfon` (and `enable-hdmi20` property) to enable HDMI 2.0 patches.
 - `-igfxdump` to dump IGPU framebuffer kext to `/AppleIntelFramebuffer_X_Y` (available in DEBUG binaries).
-- `-igfxnoigdump` to disable dump of native and patched ig-platform-id list to ioreg at IOService:/IOResources/WhateverGreen
+- `-igfxfbdump` to dump native and patched framebuffer table to ioreg at IOService:/IOResources/WhateverGreen

 #### Credits
 - [Apple](https://www.apple.com) for macOS